hualiu01/VideoConference/README.md

 SocketIO 5.0.4

 # run from terminal
+1. Please first, in the root path, create and configure a `.env` file based on the `.env.default` file for your local database.
+2. Run these two commonds in two seperate terminals:
 > nodemon
 > webpack
-Note: these two commonds should be running in two seperate terminals.
+Under debug mode, nodemon will auto-restart the project everytime changes are made in the source files.

 # demo
 youtube video demo: https://www.youtube.com/watch?v=2Qz2GjgKAIk